BernardoMesa/dsp/statistics/8-3-scoring.md

 tends to zero as the number of experiments increases.
 The standard error seems to converge to the square root of
 lambda.
-As lambda increases the MSE seems to increase for a given
+As lambda increases the mean error seems to increase for a given
 number of experiments.

 ``` Python